oSoc19/RoadReport/README.md

 Road Report is a project of [TMaaS](https://drive.tmaas.eu), built by [The Guardians of the Road](https://2019.summerofcode.be/2019/road-report) at [Open Summer of Code 2019](https://2019.summerofcode.be/).

+This repo is for the frontend of the project, for the backend go to [Road Report Backend](https://github.com/oSoc19/RoadReport-backend)

 ## Built with
 * [React Native](https://facebook.github.io/react-native/)
 * [Expo](https://expo.io/)